llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first two operands and the result have the same vector of integer type.
-The third operand is the vector mask and has the same number of elements as the result vector type.
-The fourth operand is the explicit vector length of the operation.
+The first two arguments and the result have the same vector of integer type.
+The third argument is the vector mask and has the same number of elements as the result vector type.
+The fourth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

-The '``llvm.vp.ashr``' intrinsic computes the arithmetic right shift (:ref:`ashr <i_ashr>`) of the first operand by the second operand on each enabled lane.
+The '``llvm.vp.ashr``' intrinsic computes the arithmetic right shift (:ref:`ashr <i_ashr>`) of the first argument by the second argument on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.